 “In the Heights” lives up to the hype

-Emmy Lev, Assistant Photo Editor
+Emmy Lev, Photo Editor

 For years, directors have turned books into films; now, they’re bringing Broadway to the big screen, making musicals more accessible to the public.
 This summer, HBO Max released Lin-Manuel Miranda’s “In the Heights.”
 The movie delivers all the elements of a summer blockbuster: catchy music, epic choreography, sincere acting, and realistic costumes.